magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

    ![]({% link images/images-ee/page-builder-tutorial1-save-and-close.png %}){: .zoom}
    _Choosing the Save & Close option_

-1. When prompted, click the [Cache Management]({% link system/cache-management.md %}) link in the message at the top of the page and refresh any invalid cache.
+1. If prompted, click the [Cache Management]({% link system/cache-management.md %}) link in the message at the top of the page and refresh any invalid cache.

 **Congratulations!** You have completed Part 1 of the Simple Page tutorial.
 Keep the work that you created, so you can refer to it later.